Evaneos/vitaminjs/README.md

 All the configuration specific to redux
 #### redux.reducers
 The path to the module that exports an **object** of you app reducers.

-vitamin will extend the object with the `react-router-redux` reducer under the key `routing`.That's why it can't be a function created with `combineReducer`.

 #### redux.middlewares (optional)
 A path to a module that exports an array of redux middlewares.